fontforge/fontforge/doc/sphinx/techref/ref-caveats.rst

    the final composite contain any hints at all.
 Again this is not an all or nothing affair.

-   And again FontForge can break glyphs into smaller segements which can be placed in subroutines and shared among glyphs.
+   And again FontForge can break glyphs into smaller segments which can be placed in subroutines and shared among glyphs.
 These are not true references but do make the font smaller.